QuaSi-Software/Documentation/docs/gensim_user_manual.md

 The main output of GenSim is high-resolution profiles in units of  \(Wh/m²_{NRF}\).
 Within the building simulation no distribution or transfer losses are represented.
 Therefore all results must be evaluated as net energy.
 Distribution losses must be imprinted afterwards for example in the form of an offset.

-In addition to the output profiles GenSim provides various annual values, an overview of the building balance and the ability to perform of sensitivity analyses (see  figure below).
+In addition to the output profiles GenSim provides various annual values, an overview of the building energy balance and the ability to perform of sensitivity analyses (see  figure below).

 ![overview of the output sizes](fig\231023_overview.PNG)